-2023 RESPONSE in NUMBERS: (Delivered with partners from 1 January to 22 March 2023) People reached with 0.59M assistance to date Protection Received protection information, 302.807 counselling, and support .90M MPC Supported with multi-purpose cash assistance 155.038 to meet basic needs 0.80M Targeted NFI Reached with essential items, including in hard-221,331 to-access areas by humanitarian convoys 1.00M Shelter/Housing Received emergency shelter and housing 32,602 support, including in collective sites 0.72M argeted CCCM Supported with safe access to multi-sectorial 26,522 services in collective sites 0.15M Targeted The targets are subject to the receipt of the funding requirements People Reached 590,884 0.59M 3,600,000 Country target Reached figures are subject to data cleaning and retro-active corrections may occur.
-In alignment with the humanitarian inter-agency and cluster reporting systems and frequency established by OCHA for 2023, UNHCR and partners will publish response figures in full on a monthly basis.
-Narrative updates and figures on selected indicators will be published on a biweekly basis.
+2023 RESPONSE in NUMBERS:

+(Delivered with partners from 1 January to 22 March 2023)

+0.59M

+People reached with assistance to date

+Protection

+302,807

+Received protection information, counselling, and support

+.90M

+MPC

+155,038

+Supported with multi-purpose cash assistance to meet basic needs

+0.80M

+NFI

+221,331

+Reached with essential items, including in hardto-access areas by humanitarian convoys

+1.00M

+Shelter/Housing

+32,602

+Received emergency shelter and housing support, including in collective sites

+0.72M

+CCCM

+26,522

+Supported with safe access to multi-sectorial services in collective sites

+0.15M

+The targets are subject to the receipt of the funding requirements

+People Reached

+Reached figures are subject to data cleaning and retro-active corrections may occur. $^{^{}}$ The total number of services UNHCR aim to deliver is 4.6 million.
+Approximately 20% of the people are expected to receive both protection support and, e.g. cash, in-kind or shelter assistance.
 RESPONSE AT A GLANCE (Delivered with partners from 1 January to 22 March 2023)

-NFI Essential Items & THousing/Shelter - Reaching communities with assistance in the heavily affected and front-line areas remains a priority.
-Over the past two weeks, UNHCR joined four interagency humanitarian convoys - two in Dontestka oblast to reach communities in Chariv Yar, about 10 km from Bakhmut, and to Siversk, about 25 km north of Bakhmut, delivering critical supplies such as solar lamps, tarpaulin, blankets, and hygiene kits to over 3,500 people; and two in Kharkivska oblast to communities near the front-line town of Kupiansk and to Dvorichanska and Petropavlivska hromadas with supplies for over 4,000 people in acute need. - UNHCR is also responding immediately with partners on the ground to new attacks impacting civilians.
-For example, after the terrible strike on a residential building in Zaporizhzhia on 22 March, UNHCR local NGO partner Proliska responded quickly, providing over 460 people with sleeping bags, blankets, tarpaulin, and psychosocial support. • UNHCR is increasingly investing in repairs and housing solutions that can help people return to their homes where possible.
+NFI Essential Items & Thousing/Shelter - Reaching communities with assistance in the heavily affected and front-line areas remains a priority.
+Over the past two weeks, UNHCR joined four interagency humanitarian convoys two in Dontestka oblast to reach communities in Chariv Yar, about 10 km from Bakhmut, and to Siversk, about 25 km north of Bakhmut, delivering critical supplies such as solar lamps, tarpaulin, blankets, and hygiene kits to over 3,500 people; and two in Kharkivska oblast to communities near the front-line town of Kupiansk and to Dvorichanska and Petropavlivska hromadas with supplies for over 4,000 people in acute need. - UNHCR is also responding immediately with partners on the ground to new attacks impacting civilians.
+For - example, after the terrible strike on a residential building in Zaporizhzhia on 22 March, UNHCR local NGO partner Proliska responded quickly, providing over 460 people with sleeping bags, blankets, tarpaulin, and psychosocial support. - UNHCR is increasingly investing in repairs and housing solutions that can help people return to their homes where possible.
 To date, some 7,500 house repairs have been completed, of which 2,065 have been repaired since the start of 2023, so that families can return or stay and rebuild their lives in their own homes and communities.